-Knowing you have bought the perfect gift for someone can be one of the most exciting feelings in the world; when you don’t want to wait until their birthday or [insert relevant celebration here] to watch them unwrap your present.
+Knowing you have bought the perfect gift for someone can be one of the most exciting feelings in the world; when you don’t want to wait until their birthday or [insert relevant celebration here] to watch them unwrap their present.
 However, in a world full of mediocre, mass-produced “stuff” it can also be stressful to find an original and meaningful gift.
-Let me help with this intensely researched list of creative gifts for travel lovers.
+Let me help with this intensely researched list of creative and conscious gifts for travel lovers.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website at no extra cost to you.

 Gift photography-enthusiasts a voucher for a photo book publisher.
 I have used Photobook America, Photobook Australia and Photobook Singapore to create my travel photo books, all to great satisfaction.

 Take a favourite travel photo and have it made into a wooden box in reclaimed mountain beetle pine by Artifact Uprising – the perfect place for a traveller to keep their photos, souvenirs and keepsakes.

 The travelling artist